 2. Confirm Parking at Your Accommodation

-Before renting a car on Maui for the duration of your trip it’s best to double-check your parking situation.
+Before renting a car on Maui for the duration of your trip ,it’s best to double-check your parking situation.
 You may even want to confirm cars aren’t sold out on the island before picking your hotel!

 Many of the larger hotels in Maui charge a daily parking rate with another fee for valet parking.
-If you plan to stay at an Airbnb or rental unit ask if there is private or street parking available.
+If you plan to stay at an Airbnb or rental unit, ask if there is private or street parking available.

 3. Arriving at Kahului Airport

-Leaving baggage claim, walk directly across the road to the small tram which will take you to the Maui car rental center.
-All of the companies are in the same building so from there the process is pretty straightforward.
-Honestly, getting a car from the Kahului Airport in Maui was one of the easiest airport rentals we’ve done!
+All of the companies are in the same building, so from there the process is pretty straightforward.
+Honestly, getting a car from the Kahului Airport in Maui, was one of the easiest airport rentals we’ve done.

 Don’t need or want a car for your whole time in Maui?
 You can often rent them directly from your hotel or local town branch.
-Many hotels have arrangements with certain companies so you can rent a car on Maui for just a day or two to explore.

-The benefit of this is having the car delivered right to your hotel!
 This totally depends on what type of vacation you plan to have.
-For those who want a more relaxed vacation day trips may make more sense.
+For those who want a more relaxed vacation, day trips may make more sense.
 This way you’d save yourself some money as opposed to renting a car on Maui for the entire stay.

 5. Maui Rental Car Damage Check